mayank19o7/spring-boot-camp/README.md

 2. [Transactional](./Transactional/README.md) - This module contains a simple application demonstrating the behaviour of
    @Transactional annotation.
-3. [Eureka Service Discovery](./EurekaServer/README.md) - This application demonstrates the use of Eureka Server, [Service One](./EurekaServiceOne/README.md) and [Service Two](./EurekaServiceTwo/README.md) are used with this to see their service discovery.
+3. [Eureka Service Discovery](./EurekaServer/README.md) - This application demonstrates the use of Eureka Server, Uses [Service One](./EurekaServiceOne/README.md) and [Service Two](./EurekaServiceTwo/README.md) to see if they are discoverable or not.
+4. [API Gateway](./ApiGateway/README.md) - This application acts as a gateway for multiple services, and also discoverable by Eureka server.
+Uses the **Server** and **Services** from above Eureka application.